Universo

-This is a space where matter becomes a threshold.
+This is a space where creation becomes a threshold.

 Tursi's work explores the subtle dialogue between the visible and the unseen.